THE CHALLENGE 2020

 - A school, squadron or organisation may enter as many teams as it chooses.

-- Team members must be aged between 16-18 years of age at some point during July and August 2019 (i.e. they may turn 16 or 19 during this period).
+- Team members must be aged between 16-18 years of age at some point during July 2020 (i.e. they may turn 16 or 19 during this period).

 - Teams need the endorsement of a senior adult from their organisation.